 This world is based on the “get” way rather than the “give” way, which is God’s way!
 People constantly strive to “get” more for themselves.
 This violates the Tenth Commandment, which forbids coveting.
 Notice what God says of His people, and of all nations, in a prophecy directed to those alive at the end of the age: “For from the least of them even unto the greatest of them every one is given to covetousness; and from the prophet even unto the priest every one deals falsely” (Jer.
 6:13).

 Two chapters later, there is an almost identical statement, except that God also warns of the horrific punishment He will bring because of this worldwide attitude.

-The subject of Malachi is God’s coming punishment on the entire world during the Day of the Lord—called the Day of God’s Wrath.
+The book of Malachi references God’s coming punishment on the entire world.
 This theme is found in nearly all of the Minor Prophets—the last twelve, short books of the Old Testament.
-See Joel 1:13-15; 2:1-14; 3:1-21; Amos 5:18-20; and Zephaniah 1:7-18, among other places.
-Malachi continues the theme of the Day of the Lord and actually pictures tithing as the key to a repentant attitude.
+Malachi continues and actually pictures tithing as the key to a repentant attitude.

-How could God punish the nations of the world for robbery, if the tithing law is not in effect today?
+How could God punish nations for robbery, if the tithing law is not in effect today?
 This would make no sense and would make God terribly unjust if He did this.

 The context of Malachi continues with an offer from God.
 It is directed both at the modern peoples of Israel and to any single individual who chooses to take God at His word.
 Notice: “Bring you all the tithes into the storehouse, that there may be meat in Mine house, and prove Me now herewith, says the Lord of hosts, if I will not open you the windows of heaven, and pour you out a blessing, that there shall not be room enough to receive it” (vs. 10).